 Located in the heart of South Wales, the Brecon Beacons National Park is gorgeous all year round, and it’s a lovely place for an autumn staycation.
 With the summer crowds gone, accommodation is cheaper and quieter, and you can often hike for hours without seeing another person.

-If you want to enjoy a relaxing break, be among nature, spot wildlife, and enjoy the fresh air, the Brecon Beacons is ideal.
-And if you’re up for an adventure, you’ll be spoilt for choice too.
-You can have a go at underground caving, canyoning, kayaking and canoeing, or even trek up Pen y Fan – South Wales’ highest peak.
+If you’re looking to enjoy a relaxing break, be among nature, spot wildlife, and enjoy the fresh air, the Brecon Beacons are ideal.
+And if you’re up for an adventure, you’ll be spoilt for choice.
+You can try underground caving, canyoning, kayaking and canoeing, or even trek up Pen y Fan – South Wales’ highest peak.

 If you visit towards the end of September, you might also be lucky enough to catch the Brecon Beacons Dark Sky Festival.
-The Brecon Beacons is known for being one of the best places in the UK to stargaze, and on September 21st 2024, you can experience the wonders of this Dark Sky Reserve and learn more about why protecting the night skies is so important.
+The Brecon Beacons are known for being one of the best places in the UK to stargaze, and on 20th September 2025, you can experience the wonders of this Dark Sky Reserve and learn more about why protecting the night sky is so important.

-This year’s festival lineup includes an evening bat walk, planetarium shows, and introductions to mapping the night sky.
-Eventbrite has more information about the festival on their website.
+This year’s festival lineup includes guided walks, planetarium shows, and introductions to mapping the night sky.
+You can find out more information on the Bannau Brycheiniog website below.

-September marks the first month of Blackpool’s much-loved illuminations, which have run for nearly 150 years.
-During this world-famous event, the iconic seaside town of Blackpool is lit up with a breathtaking display of vibrant colours and dazzling lights.
+September marks the first full month of Blackpool’s much-loved illuminations, which have run for nearly 150 years.
+This world-famous event sees the iconic seaside town lit up with a breathtaking display of vibrant colours and dazzling lights.

 Enjoy an evening stroll along the promenade and gaze at the one million or so bulbs and projection shows that light up the town.